-A comprehensive range of well written school policies and procedures and accurate completion of most records ensures children's needs are well met and that they are effectively safeguarded.
+A comprehensive range of well written school policies and procedures and accurate completion of records ensures children's needs are well met and that they are effectively safeguarded.
+This includes undertaking necessary processes to check that staff are suitable to work unsupervised with children.
 A separate early years policy successfully feeds into all school policies and procedures to further protect the younger children in the nursery.
 Excellent attention to settling children in and supporting them well at times of transition ensure that children are confident, secure and have high levels of self-esteem.
 Children's health and safety are assured as management implement robust policies and procedures.
-These are shared with all parents although written parental permission is not requested, at the time of the child's admission to the provision, to the seeking of any necessary emergency treatment or medical advice in the future.
+These are shared with all parents.
+Written parental permission is not requested, at the time of the child's admission to the provision, to the seeking of any necessary emergency treatment or medical advice in the future.
+This is a statutory requirement.
+It may potentially impacting on children's care in the event of an emergency.

-A well established team of staff who are very well supported by strong leadership and management, continually strive for improvement through comprehensive self evaluation.
+A well established team of staff who are very well supported by strong leadership and management, continually strive for improvement through comprehensive self- evaluation.
 Excellent links with the local authority and other providers, the sharing of expertise and frequent uptake of training opportunities ensures outstanding outcomes for all children.